-1. Attachment 1 to this decision is adopted in its entirety.

-2. A Statewide Flex Alert paid media campaign program administered by Southern California Edison Company shall be designed and authorized, as outlined in Section 1 of Attachment 1, to encourage ratepayers to voluntarily reduce demand during moments of a stressed grid in California.
+- 1. Attachment 1 to this decision is adopted in its entirety. - 2.
+A Statewide Flex Alert paid media campaign program administered by Southern California Edison Company shall be designed and authorized, as outlined in Section 1 of Attachment 1, to encourage ratepayers to voluntarily reduce demand during moments of a stressed grid in California.

-3. Southern California Edison Company shall fund the paid-media Flex Alert campaign with funds collected from all benefitting customers (i.e., bundled investor-owned utility, community choice aggregator, and Direct Access customers) using existing balancing accounts, with a cap of \$12 million annually.

-4. Modifications to the Critical Peak Pricing programs of Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall be instituted, as outlined in Section 2 of Attachment 1, to ensure that the program is more effective and aligned with the times of need.

-5. Pacific Gas and Electric Company is authorized to recover \$500,000 and Southern California Edison Company is authorized to recover \$450,000 for the purpose of Critical Peak Pricing customer education with a focus on improving the performance of the program.

-6. An Emergency Load Reduction Program administered by Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall be developed, as outlined in Section 3 of Attachment 1, as a tool that can provide emergency load reduction and serve as an insurance policy against the need for future rotating outages.
+- 3. Southern California Edison Company, Pacific Gas and Electric Company, and San Diego Gas & Electric Company shall fund the paid-media Flex Alert campaign with funds collected from all benefitting customers (i.e., bundled investor-owned utility, community choice aggregator, and Direct Access customers) using Public Purpose Program balancing accounts, with a cap of \$12 million annually, and up to 3% of that budget is authorized to cover administration costs. - 4.
+Modifications to the Critical Peak Pricing programs of Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall be instituted, as outlined in Section 2 of Attachment 1, to ensure that the program is more effective and aligned with the times of need. - 5.
+Pacific Gas and Electric Company is authorized to update its Peak Day Pricing and SmartRate surcharges and credits to maintain revenue neutrality by filing a Tier 2 Advice Letter with revised surcharges and credits for Summer 2022 using the most recently approved sales forecast. - 6.
+Pacific Gas and Electric Company is authorized to recover \$635,000 and Southern California Edison Company is authorized to recover \$1,000,000 (\$500,000 annually for 2021 and 2022) for the purpose of Critical Peak Pricing customer education with a focus on improving the performance of the program. - 7.
+An Emergency Load Reduction Program (ELRP) administered by Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall be developed, as outlined in Section 3 of Attachment 1, as a tool that can provide emergency load reduction and serve as an insurance policy against the need for future rotating outages, , and as an exempted program under Ordering Paragraph 3 of Decision 16-09-056, thereby not subject to the prohibited resource requirements and restrictions.

-7. Within 30 days of the effective date of this Decision, Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall jointly file a Tier 1 Advice Letter incorporating the Emergency Load Reduction Program (ELRP) terms and conditions.
+- 8. Within 30 days of the effective date of this Decision, Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall jointly file a Tier 1 Advice Letter incorporating the Emergency Load Reduction Program (ELRP) terms and conditions.
 Limited deviations to accommodate investor-owned utility specific implementations due to information technology and billing systems shall be permitted.
-The filing shall include details necessary to implement the ELRP guidelines set forth above and address various aspects of ELRP pilot design, including enrollment, event notification and customer acknowledgment, incremental load reduction measurement, and settlement.

-Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall establish one-way balancing accounts covering costs regarding the development, implementation, and operation the program, along with incentives paid under the program.
+The filing shall include details necessary to implement the ELRP guidelines set forth above and address various aspects of ELRP pilot design and processes, including enrollment, the process to update enrollment related program parameters, ELRP event notification and customer acknowledgment, incremental load reduction measurement, and settlement. - 9.
+Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall establish one-way balancing accounts covering costs that are specifically authorized to be incurred in this decision, including those regarding the development, implementation, and operation of the Emergency Load Reduction Program, along with incentives paid under the program.
 The balancing accounts shall be effective as of the date of this decision.
+Amounts recorded in the balancing accounts that are specifically authorized to be incurred in this decision shall be recoverable in the annual balancing account true-up advice letters.
 PG&E, SCE, and SDG&E shall file Tier 1 Advice Letters within 5 days of the issuance of this decision establishing the new one-way balancing accounts.